hypi-universe/docs/content/ui-add-environment-var.md

 ![EnvironmentVariables](/img/UI-EnvironmentVar-4.PNG)

 5. You may input text value or numerical value.
 Enter the name of the field.
 Describe the field to provide more information.
 And add a placeholder value.
 Placeholder value gets displayed when the input is empty.
 Click on `Required` to make it a mandatory field.
-After entering the details click on `Save and Continue`.
+After entering the details, click on `Save and Continue`.

 ![EnvironmentVariables](/img/UI-EnvironmentVar-5.PNG)